Your Jumpstart to a More Manageable Daily Life

-Overwhelm Detox is a bite-sized coaching program to help you get unstuck and discover the real possibility of being able to take better care of yourself.
+Overwhelm Detox is a 2-month coaching program to help you get unstuck and discover the real possibility of being able to take better care of yourself.

 Here’s what it includes:

-A pre-session reflection questionnaire to help you clarify what you want and need so you can get the most out of our time together.
+Pre-session reflection questionnaires so you can clarify what you want and need and get the most out of our time together.

 It’s a chance to take stock of your daily life, understand how your commitments and your values relate to one another, and take tangible steps toward more balance and ease.
 This paradigm shift will help you see things differently and open the door to being able to make lifestyle changes that will work for you.